Nicholas Morrow: 2017

 On May 4, 2017, the Oakland Raiders signed Morrow to a three-year, $1.67 million contract that included a signing bonus of $7,500.
 Morrow became the first Greenville player to sign an NFL contract.

 He entered training camp as a linebacker and performed well enough to compete for a job as a starting linebacker against Marquel Lee and Tyrell Adams.
 Head coach Jack Del Rio named Morrow the primary backup weakside linebacker, behind Cory James, to begin the regular season.

-He made his professional regular season debut during the Oakland Raiders’ season-opener at the Tennessee Titans and made one solo tackle as they won 26–16.
+He made his professional regular season debut during the Raiders' season-opener at the Tennessee Titans and made one solo tackle as they won 26–16.
 On October 15, 2017, Morrow earned his first career start at middle linebacker against the San Diego Chargers after Marquel Lee sustained an ankle injury the previous week.
 Morrow completed their 17–16 loss to the Chargers with five combined tackles (three solo) and one pass deflection.
 On December 3, 2017, Morrow earned his third start of the season and collected a season-high nine combined tackles (three solo) during a 24–17 win against the New York Giants.
 He completed his rookie campaign with a total of 60 combined tackles (40 solo) and four pass deflections in 16 games and five starts.
 On December 31, 2017, the Oakland Raiders officially announced their decision to fire head coach Jack Del Rio after they finished the 2017 NFL season with a 6–10 record.

 2018

 Throughout training camp, Morrow competed to be the starting weakside linebacker against Emmanuel Lamur and Marquel Lee after the departure of Cory James.
 Head coach Jon Gruden named Morrow the backup strongside linebacker, behind Tahir Whitehead, to begin the regular season.

-On November 25, 2018, Morrow earned his first start of the season and made four solo tackles and had his first career sack during the Raiders’ 34–17 loss at the Baltimore Ravens.
-He sacked Ravens’ quarterback Lamar Jackson for a four-yard loss in the first quarter.
+On November 25, 2018, Morrow earned his first start of the season and made four solo tackles and had his first career sack during the Raiders' 34–17 loss at the Baltimore Ravens.
+He sacked Ravens' quarterback Lamar Jackson for a four-yard loss in the first quarter.
 The following week, Morrow collected a season-high seven solo tackles during a 40–33 loss against the Kansas City Chiefs in Week 13.
 Morrow finished the 2018 NFL season with 43 combined tackles (30 solo), three pass deflections, one sack, and a forced fumble in 16 games and five starts.